jboone/nabu-network-adapter/README.md

 __TODO__: FIFO + RAM
 __TODO__: UART

-Educated guesses about the 28-pin Motorola SC87253P on the logic board led many of us to conclude independently that it's likely a mask ROM MC6800, most likely the MC6805P2.
+Educated guesses about the 28-pin Motorola SC87253P on the logic board led many of us to conclude independently that it's likely a mask ROM [MC6805](http://bitsavers.trailing-edge.com/components/motorola/6805/6805_Users_Manual_2ed_1983.pdf), most likely the MC6805P2.
 The pinout matches the circuit board layout very well.
 Power, clock, and reset signals match, and collections of data signals match the ports on the MC6805P2.

 ## Firmware

-@philpem extracted the firmware from the SC87253P, using a [well-documented attack](https://seanriddle.com/mc6805p2.html).
+@philpem extracted the firmware from the SC87253P mask ROM, using a [well-documented attack](https://seanriddle.com/mc6805p2.html). __TODO__: Read up on how it works, and describe and/or demonstrate

 Loading the ROM file into [Ghidra](https://ghidra-sre.org/) was very satisfying.
 There are a few vectors located at the end of the ROM address range.
 I asked Ghidra to disassemble at each of the addresses in the table, and quickly had the entire ROM disassembled.